 Anyone paying for an actively managed investment product must have confidence that expected future active returns exceed fees.
 Returns-based style analysis and performance attribution are frequently used for this purpose.
 Can this analysis be trusted?

-We estimated cumulative alpha, or residual return, for the Fairhome Fund with a single risk factor for the US Market using the returns-based exposure of 110% calculated above:
+We estimated cumulative alpha, or residual return, for the Fairholme Fund with a single risk factor for the US Market using the returns-based exposure of 110% calculated above:

 - Returns-based analysis can be effective—but only when a passive manager does not significantly vary exposures to market, sector, and macroeconomic factors.